Planning, preparation, your visit, aftercare, your test

 Murarrie, Everton Park, St Andrew’s Private Hospital, Wesley Hospital, Morayfield, and North Lakes.

-However, many other QML collection centres accept fresh samples with prior arrangement.
-For example.
-July 2019 courier times include:
+However, many other QML collection centres accept fresh samples with prior arrangements.
+Each collection centre will offer you one or two times.

 You don’t want to go to the trouble of doing a sample and finding out that the collection centre won’t accept it.
 Find your closest QML website by selecting ‘Semen Fertility Analysis’ and phone the collection centre for a dropoff time.